-EEA citizens, and their family members, who have made a valid application can continue to live their life in the UK and maintain a right to a licence until their application is finally determined.
+EEA citizens, and their family members, who have made a valid application to the EUSS can continue to live their life in the UK and maintain a right to a licence until their application is finally determined.
 This includes pending the outcome of any appeal against a decision to refuse status.